Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Steady income.
 You don’t need to be employed to get a truck title loan, but you need to have money coming in from a pension, government benefits, child support or somewhere else.

-- Live in the same state as the lender.
-Some title loan providers won’t allow you to borrow against your truck unless you can prove your state of residence with a utility bill, copy of your lease or mortgage or other documentation.
+- Live in the same province as the lender.
+Some title loan providers won’t allow you to borrow against your truck unless you can prove your province of residence with a utility bill, copy of your lease or mortgage or other documentation.

 - Proof of insurance.
 Lenders sometimes require you to provide proof of insurance with larger title loans.